ApolloPavilion/copy/README.md

 # Assignment
-Here you will LEARN all the things.
+Here you will Larn all the things.